mostafaasadi/piping/README.md

 'ping in offline/online',
 'enable GPIO (on raspberrypi) check with condition True/False (recommanded: enable for IPs outside your LAN)')
 ```
-and other configurations (line 34-43).
+and other configurations.

 ## RaspberryPi GPIO activation
-If you are running piping on RaspberryPi, enable `gpiomode` on line 40.
+If you are running piping on RaspberryPi, enable `gpiomode` on `config.py`.
 Then connect RGB LED according to this diagram:
 ![piping](https://raw.githubusercontent.com/mostafaasadi/piping/master/physical-pin-numbers.png)
 finally set `redpin`,`greenpin` and `bluepin` in configuration section.